mef51/frbgui/README.md

 | ~~sigma_t_ms~~ | 'sigma_t’ in ms. See sigma_t |
 | ~~tau_w_ms_old~~ | tau_w_old in milliseconds |

-Thanks to Dr. Sofia Sheikh for contributions to this table.
+Special thanks to Dr. Sofia Sheikh for contributions to this table.

+### Attributions

+<a href="https://www.flaticon.com/free-icons/meteor" title="meteor icons">Meteor icons created by Freepik - Flaticon</a>